 - However, the responsibility for the content of messages rests with the authors.
 The IET makes no warranty with respect to the validity of the information supplied in messages, and readers should make their own assessments before using such information.

 - It is expected that contributors will register one account only, and in doing so will provide genuine names and contact details, in order to take responsibility for the messages that they post.
-These details are not shown to other users.
 Accounts that do not meet this condition may be denied permission to post or may be deleted along with any associated messages.
 If you complete an IET MyCommunity online user profile, other logged in users will be able to view your profile and interact with you, therefore only complete this section if you are happy for users to view your profile.